enghausen/0x08-exercises/README.md

   - New values should overwrite the oldest ones, following the first-in, first-out (FIFO) principle.
 - Whenever a value is added, the program should print the current buffer contents to standard output.

-Since we're working with arguments to `main()`, we'll have to set those in VSCode.
-To set command-line arguments in VSCode, go to `launch.json` and find `"args"` (line 9) and inspect the values.
-We've seeded the configuration with some data, but you're welcome to change it.
+_**Hint** The first arguments is always the executable name_ _**Hint** It is probably not a good idea to use the subscript operator (`[]`) when reading and writing values in the buffer_

+**Passing command-line arguments to the debugger** Since the program takes command-line arguments, you’ll need to configure them in VSCode:
+1. Open `launch.json`.
+2. Locate the `args` field.
+3. Modify the values as needed (a sample configuration is provided, but feel free to change it).

 You can also call the program from a terminal as shown below:

-##### Example output
+**Example output**
 ```
 $ ./main-array.o 4 1 2 3 4 5 6
 1 0 0 0